lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 ```

 The table below provides examples of the 7 pseudo instructions with
-the corresponding translated true instructions in the right column.
+the corresponding translated real instructions in the right column.
 Assume PC is $1980 for the SPC instruction translation.

 ```